American Dysautonomia Institute (ADI)

 This is the website of what is in part a dysautonomia research facility.
 Its staff includes many physicians who treat adults with dysautonomia.
 The latest information suggests that Vanderbilt researchers support the view that more Americans have dysautonomia than previously suspected.

-*These links are not meant to be comphrehensive.
-The number of physcians familiar with and/or treating dysautonomia is increasing.
+*These links are not meant to be comprehensive.
+The number of physicians familiar with and/or treating dysautonomia is increasing.

 Disclaimer: If you have any health problem you should seek the assistance of a qualified medical professional.
 Our efforts, to raise funding for research and to increase dysautonomia awareness, are not a substitute for capable medical care.
 At the same time information cited, about problems with accurate diagnosis, is correctly summarized.